Difference-in-Differences Estimators When No Unit Remains Untreated: Abstract

 \section{Abstract}

-We consider treatment-effect estimation with a two-periods panel, where units are untreated at period one, and receive strictly positive doses at period two.
-First, we consider designs with some quasi-untreated units, with a period-two dose local to zero.
-We show that under a parallel-trends assumption, a weighted average of slopes of units’ potential outcomes is identified by a difference-in-difference estimand using quasi-untreated units as the control group.
-We leverage results from the regression-discontinuity-design literature to propose a nonparametric estimator.
-Then, we propose estimators for designs without quasi-untreated units.
-Finally, we propose a test of the homogeneous-effect assumption underlying two-way-fixed-effects regressions.
+We study treatment-effect estimation in two-period panels where all units are untreated initially and receive strictly positive treatment doses in the second period.
+With quasi-untreated units receiving doses local to zero, we show that, under parallel trends, a weighted average of potential-outcome slopes is identified by a difference-in-differences estimand using quasi-untreated units as controls, and we propose a nonparametric estimator based on regression-discontinuity methods.
+We then develop estimators for settings without quasi-untreated units and propose a test of the homogeneous-effect assumption underlying two-way fixed-effects regressions.